Department of Psychology and Behavioral Sciences

 - Dr. Jessica Matchynski, Assistant Professor of Psychology

 - Sarah Reddick, Associate Professor of Social Work and Sociology

 - Debra Rutledge, Assistant Professor of Psychology

 - Melissa Schroeder, Adjunct Professor of Psychology and Psychologist, RC Psychology & Counseling Center

-- Dr. Robyn Siegel-Hinson, Associate Professor of Psychology
+- Dr. Robyn Siegel-Hinson, Professor of Psychology

 - Dr. Brian Stogner, Professor of Psychology and Executive Director, Health and Behavioral Sciences Institute